-The Index Page is a powerful design feature that creates a unique page on your site.
-The Index Page collects images and content from different pages, creating a landing page where visitors can browse your site's content.
+Index Pages are powerful design features that create a unique page on your site.
+Index Pages collect content from different pages, creating a landing page where visitors can browse your site's content.
 Clicking an Index Page link in the navigation leads to the Index Page itself.

 Index Pages look different in every template that supports them.
 Depending on your template, the content will be arranged as a grid of thumbnails, a scrolling page of stacked sections, or a full-screen slideshow.
 It may also create a drop-down menu in your navigation.

-An Index Page is useful as a landing page for more pages, such as a portfolio for galleries or projects.
-You can also use an Index Page to organize similar content in one place.
+Index Page are useful as landing pages for more pages, such as a portfolio for galleries or projects.
+You can also use Index Pages to organize similar content in one place.
 It's common to set an Index Page as the homepage.